Please login to continue

 When John the Baptist said, “Look!
 The Lamb of God who takes away the sin of the world!”
 (John 1:29, NLT), he understood the Old Testament reference.

-And in the New Testament we see that Jesus — born in a stable, visited by shepherds and led to the slaughter — is that lamb sent for us.
+And in the New Testament we see that Jesus — born in a stable, visited by shepherds and led to the slaughter — is that Lamb sent for us.
 His death allows the judgment we deserve to pass over us.

-2. Unleavened Bread — Leviticus 23:6
+2. Feast of Unleavened Bread — Leviticus 23:6

 This seven-day feast begins on the day following the start of Passover.
 In the haste of the Israelites to leave Egypt, there was no time to add leaven (yeast) to their bread.